 Your notice of cancellation will only be effective when it is received in writing (email accepted) by us at our offices.
 As we incur costs from the time we confirm your booking, the following cancellation charges will be payable.
 Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost payable by the person(s) cancelling excluding amendment charges.
 Amendment charges are not refundable in the event of cancellation.

-NB: You are entitled to a full and prompt refund of all monies paid should you cancel due to “unavoidable and extraordinary circumstances” occurring at your tour destination eg. the FCDO advising against non essential travel.
+NB: You are entitled to a full and prompt refund of all monies paid should you cancel due to “unavoidable and extraordinary circumstances” occurring at your tour destination such as the FCDO advising against non essential travel.
 See clause 5.6 for details.

 For other circumstances, if you notify us of your cancellation (please note this includes booking deposit payments and Refund Credit Notes):

-- Prompt Refund of monies paid, less £30 admin fee and less costs for any non-transferable and non-refundable items such as included domestic flights, and in some cases for accommodation and services at peak times of travel or where accommodation and spaces are limited and deposits have been paid to our local suppliers.
+- If the full cost of the adventure has been paid we can provide a refund, less the £30 admin fee and less costs for any non-transferable and non-refundable items such as included domestic flights, and in some cases for accommodation and services at peak times of travel or where accommodation and spaces are limited and deposits have been paid to our local suppliers.

-- Refund Credit Note for the value of your booking, less costs for any non-transferable and non-refundable items such as included domestic flights, and in some cases for accommodation and services at peak times of travel or where accommodation and spaces are limited and deposits have been paid to our local suppliers, to a new, published adventure departure, to be used against a future adventure if you are not sure when you can travel.
+- We can also provide a Refund Credit Note for the value of your booking, less costs for any non-transferable and non-refundable items such as included domestic flights, and in some cases for accommodation and services at peak times of travel or where accommodation and spaces are limited and deposits have been paid to our local suppliers, to a new, published adventure departure, or to be used against a future adventure if you are not sure when you can travel.

 We will not be liable to pay you any additional compensation or cover the cost of flights or other services / supplies you have commissioned from a third party.